 Genital Warts London

-What are genital warts?
+What are Genital warts?

-What are the symptoms of genital warts?
+What are the symptoms of Genital warts?

-How are genital warts diagnosed?
+How are Genital warts diagnosed?

-Initial diagnosis is achieved during a scheduled gynaecological test, a Pap test or a colposcopy; definitive diagnosis is achieved by performing a biopsy on the affected area(s).
+Initial diagnosis is achieved during a scheduled gynaecological test, a Pap test or a Colposcopy; definitive diagnosis is achieved by performing a biopsy on the affected area(s).

-How are genital warts being treated?
+How are Genital warts treated?

 Treatment of genital warts is achieved by topically stimulating the affected areas, using either a laser or diathermy.
 Skin cream is also used to fight warts by stimulating the immune system in some instances.
 We will decide on the appropriate treatment together once the clinical outline and the benefits of each treatment route are considered.